Baker City, Oregon: History

 One of its former councilors, Adam Nilsson, who also served for the Baker City Public Arts Commission, was charged with criminal mischief for graffiti on August 1, 2017, while holding office.
-A police officer made connections through the tag "Provolotus" which has been found in graffiti complaints as well as on Nilsson's Instagram profile.
-The graffiti was on a Baker County owned property when Nilsson and his friend Ashley E. Schroder were cited.
-Nilsson, who has pled guilty to spray painting graffiti at the Lime plant contends his constitutional rights were violated and has filed a $1.3 million lawsuit against Baker County and the county sheriff in August 2019.
+A police officer made connections through the tag "Provolotus", which has been found in other graffiti complaints as well as on Nilsson's Instagram profile.
+The graffiti was on a Baker County-owned property when Nilsson and his friend Ashley E. Schroder were cited.
+Nilsson, who has pled guilty to spray painting graffiti at the Lime plant, contends his constitutional rights were violated and has filed a $1.3 million lawsuit against Baker County and the county sheriff in August 2019.
 In this lawsuit, Nilsson wrote that he was negotiating with the artist, whose moniker is "Thrashbird" to obtain art as "public art" for Baker City.
+By September 27, 2023, all claims by Nilsson were dismissed.

+In spring 2023, the city council voted to remove mayor Beverly Calder as a result of an op-ed piece she had written in the Baker City Herald.
+She retained her seat on the city council but mayoralship was given to Matt Diaz.
+Diaz resigned in July, following a controversial anti-LGBTQ+ meme, claiming he was moving out of town.
+The city council reinstated Calder as the city's mayor.

+Beginning in August additional city councilors began resigning their posts, culminating in the entire city council, including Calder, resigning leaving all positions vacant.
+Before resigning, the three remaining city councilors in September made an attempt to appoint new people to fill the vacancies but they were not able to satisfy quorum requirements, after which they resigned in an attempt to force a special election but Oregon state law requires the vacancies to be filled by the county commissioners.

 Government

 Baker City's city council consists of seven councilors who are elected by the residents of the city.
 The councilors select one of their members to serve as mayor for a two-year term.